onlinefinder/onlinefinder/searx/infopage/en/about.md

 queries with searches on other platforms without storing search data.
 OnlineFinder can be added to your browser's search bar; moreover, it can be set as the default search engine.

+## History of OnlineFinder

+OnlineFinder was established in 1996 as one of the very first search portals on the internet.
+The original goal was to have a place for people and businesses to find things and people online, interact with listings containing contact information and website links.
+Later OnlineFinder started provideing free email and free websites.

+When Google first started, they contacted us asking us to use their code but we declined.
+During a 24 hour lapse, a cyber-squatter purchased our .net domain and shortly after we found that our email and sites were being blocked by major corporatoins, including Google;
+because we offered those services for free.

+Nowadays, we compile ALL of the search engines under our name, free for you to use.
+You can turn on or off any search engine to scan in the preferences for your searches.

+100% Private searches!
+Tons of search engines all under one search page!
+Easy to use!

 [OnlineFinder sources]: {{GIT_URL}}
 [OnlineFinder docs]: {{get_setting('brand.docs_url')}}